What to Expect

 Students can meet one-on-one with a counselor to discuss their concerns and ways to cope.
 If a student’s needs would be best met by an off-campus service, referrals will be provided.

 Initial Appointment (Triage): 30-minute; This appointment is a short appointment for the therapist to gather information about what symptoms, brief history, and stressors.
 It is during this appointment where we discuss what type of counseling services are the most appropriate and helpful.
+Are you interested in a triage?
+Check out our walk-in hours for new appointments here.

 Secondary Appointment (Intake): 50-minute; If your therapist determines that individual counseling sessions would be beneficial to you, the next session you will have is an intake session.
 An intake session is an in-depth exploration of your past mental health and family history as well as your current challenges.
 The intake provides the counselor with the opportunity to get to know you better so they are able to support you in the best way possible.